Bitbucket Pipelines

 Overview

 Bitbucket Pipelines simplifies the process of building and deploying Martini packages by automating these tasks within your Bitbucket environment.
-The martini-upload-package-pipe
+The martini-build-pipeline-utility

 helps you upload a Martini package directly to your Martini instance as part of your CI/CD process.